brookk16/Nordlander/README.md

 3. Click on the icon to upvote the bug
 4. The upvote counter will then increment by one, showing the upvote

-- If the user has already upvoted the bug, the upvote will not eb counted and the page will refreash and a message will appear ("You have already upvoted this")
+- If the user has already upvoted the bug, the upvote will not be counted and the page will refreash and a message will appear ("You have already upvoted this").

 </details>